andyeske/How-to-CAD-Inventor/README.md

 ---
 <a name="S5"></a>
-### Session 5: Living in a world made from plastic bricks!
+### Session 5: Living in a World made out of Plastic Bricks!
 (Tuesday, January 27)

 **Objective:** In this session, we’ll move towards one of the most powerful features within CAD parametric softwares, which is that of making assemblies!
 Session 5’s goals include: